wix-incubator/wix-code-docs/wix-restaurants-v2/wix-restaurants-v2/ServiceFeesCalculate/guides/construct-a-rule.md

 A fee is either a fixed amount or a percentage of the order's subtotal.
 It can also include tax.

-If the conditions are met, the fee is calculated and applied when Calculate Service Fees is called.
+If the conditions are met, the fee is calculated and applied when `calculateServiceFees()` is called.